omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 }
 ```

-In the first version of our Plasma Framework system, there would be Payment Transaction running only.
+In the first version of the Plasma Framework system, there is only one type of Payment Transaction.
 1. `txType` represents the type of the transaction.
-Each transaction type would have one and only one exit game contract mapping the exit game interactions.
+Each transaction type has only one exit game contract mapping the exit game interactions.
-1. The `inputs` field would be an array of `bytes32` holding `utxoPos` as the output identifier.
-There would be at most 4 inputs.
-For deposit transaction it should be with no inputs.
+1. The `inputs` field is an array of `bytes32` representing the `utxoPos` as the output identifier.
+There are a maximum four inputs.
+A deposit transaction does have zero inputs.
-1. The `outputs` field would be an array of `Output` struct holding payment output information.
-There would be at most 4 outputs.
-For deposit transaction it should be with one and only one output.
+1. The `outputs` field is an array of `Output` struct representing payment output information.
+There are a maximum four outputs.
+A deposit transaction does have one output.
 1. `metaData` field is a `bytes32` that can be used to put extra data for the transaction.
 It should be an empty bytes if the transaction does not want to hold any data in this field.

-Output is of the four elements that fulfills the current `WireTransactionOutput`:
+Output has four elements that fulfills the current `WireTransactionOutput`:
 1. `outputType` represents the type of the output.
 The output type would be used to decide, eg. spending condition.
 Each new valid transaction type should owns new output type.
-1. `outputGuard` is the field that holds the authentication data of the output.
-In the first version of Payment transaction, it would be always holding the `owner` address of the output directly.
-For instance, if the output belongs to Alice, then this field would be Alice's address.
+1. `outputGuard` is the field that represents the authentication data of the output.
+Its value must always be the same as the `owner` address of the output in the first version of Payment Transaction.
+For instance, if the output belongs to Alice, then the value of `outputGuard` equals Alice's address.
 1. `token` is the ERC20 token contract address that represents the ERC20 token.
 For `ETH`, it uses `address(0)`.
 1. `amount` tells how much of the token is hold within this output